 4) 75 growers attend field days (25/region) and learn about PB and integrated approaches to managing PB and soil-borne diseases through viewing trials and from the project’s grower collaborators and research team.

-Due to 1) project demonstration and dissemination events in summer 2015, 2) a considerable project information dissemination effort at 2016 winter meetings, and 3) a lack of new information from the project to share, the research team opted to refrain from holding dedicated project-related summer demonstration events in 2016.
-We also alternatively decided to bring in out-of-state guest speakers to talk about the components related to the project (see Milestone 5), and to hold project demonstration events only after we have new project information to share before.
-The project efforts were nonetheless shared in 2016 once in summer at a general IPM grower event in the Hudson Valley, and at two other general IPM grower events in western NY, reaching an additional ~70 growers and stakeholders total.
+Due to 1) project demonstration and dissemination events in summer 2015, 2) a considerable project information dissemination effort at 2016 winter meetings, and 3) a lack of new information from the project to share, the research team refrained from holding dedicated project-related summer demonstration events in 2016.
+We also alternatively decided to bring in out-of-state guest speakers to talk about the components related to the project (see Milestone 5).
+The project efforts were nonetheless shared once in summer 2016 at a general IPM grower event in the Hudson Valley, and at two other general IPM grower events in western NY, reaching an additional ~70 stakeholders total.
 The western NY region would have benefited from a demonstrative event in 2016, but their demonstration sites were lost.
-To help compensate for these lost trial/demonstration sites, we alternatively have decided to make an extra effort to disseminate project-related information and final project results throughout the final project year in western NY.
-The 2017 season was disrupted by the project PI relocating to Washington State, but in 2018, gave an invited talk on the project results to an additional 15 stakeholders at a field day in the western part of the state.
+To help compensate for these lost trial/demonstration sites, we alternatively held an extra winter meeting in 2017 to share project-related information (see Milestone 5) and final project results.
+The 2017 project year was disrupted by the project PI relocating to Washington State, but in 2018, gave an invited talk on the project results to an additional 15 stakeholders at a field day in the western part of the state.
 A demonstration field event was also held in WA in summer 2018 on biofumigation (partially leveraged by this project), and presented project information to another 8 stakeholders.

 5) 300 growers total attending winter conference/meeting presentations will learn about integrated approaches to managing PB and soil-borne diseases and project results.
 January-March 2017.